 Once the searching process is finished, you can filter the scanning results and find files you want to get back.
 To ensure those files are in good condition in the corrupted USB stick, you can click to preview them before you finally click the "Recover" button.

-After you successfully recover data from the unrecognized jump drive, you can follow these steps to reformat the USB drive without data loss.
+After you successfully recover lost data from the unrecognized USB flash drive, you can follow these steps to reformat the USB drive without data loss.

 Step 1: Go to Utilities and open Disk Utility.

 Step 2: Select the not showing up USB flash drive in Disk Utility sidebar.

 Step 4: Finish the necessary information (name, format, and scheme) to format the USB flash drive.

 After the process finished, the USB flash drive will show up on Mac correctly.

 Solution 6: Ask for help from data recovery service